 Paul Otlet

-Long Now seminar speaker Alex Wright brought to all of our attention the truly visionary work of Belgian Paul Otlet and his Mundameum of 1910 (video from a documentary above, and Stewart Brand’s description from the talk below.)
+Long Now seminar speaker Alex Wright brought to all of our attention the truly visionary work of Belgian Paul Otlet and his Mundaneum of 1910 (pictured above, and Stewart Brand’s description from the talk below.)

 The greatest unknown revolutionary was the Belgian Paul Otlet.